IBM/aspera-cli/docs/README.erb.md

 - REST API calls, including OAuth (like `curl`)
 - Aspera’s `ascp` for high-speed file transfers

-For programmatic integration in languages such as C/C++, Go, Python, NodeJS, and others, it is recommended to use the [Aspera APIs](https://ibm.biz/aspera_api) directly.
+For programmatic integration with languages such as C/C++, Go, Python, NodeJS, and others, it is recommended to use the [Aspera APIs](https://ibm.biz/aspera_api) directly.
 These include:

 - REST APIs for products like Aspera on Cloud (AoC), Faspex, and Node
 - The Transfer Daemon with gRPC interfaces and language-specific stubs (C/C++, Python, .NET/C#, Java, Go, Ruby, Rust, etc.)

-Using these APIs is generally more suitable for long-term development and maintenance.
+These APIs are generally more suitable for long-term development and maintenance.
 Example implementations can be found at: <https://github.com/laurent-martin/aspera-api-examples>.

 For scripting and ad-hoc command-line tasks, <%=tool%> is ideal.
 It is developer-friendly and well-suited for quickly testing and learning Aspera APIs (see [Logging, Debugging](#logging-debugging)).

-Clarifying the CLI landscape:
+**CLI landscape overview**

 `ascp` is the low-level command-line utility that implements the FASP protocol and is used for actual data transfers.
 Every Aspera transfer involves an `ascp` process on both the client and server sides.
 While `ascp` can be used directly, it is limited to basic send/receive operations and lacks features like configuration management, automatic resume, and remote file listing.